-There’s a very strong appeal to movies like Ed Wood, Hitchcock, and James Franco’s upcoming The Disaster Artist.
-People love to see behind the scenes stories, especially for their favorite movies.
+There’s a very strong appeal to movies like Ed Wood, Hitchcock, and The Disaster Artist.
+People love to see behind the scenes stories, especially when it pertains to their favorite movies.
 Documentaries based on films appear to be at an all-time high.
-We’ve had Never Sleep Again, Crystal Lake Memories, More Brains, Doc of the Dead, American Nightmare and too many more to count, just in recent years.
+We’ve had Never Sleep Again, Crystal Lake Memories, More Brains, Doc of the Dead, American Nightmare, Unearthed & Untold, and too many more to count.
 It’s great to see this, but I definitely don’t want dramas based on entertainment history to disappear.

 Features chronicling the making of a film can fit just about any genre, even if they’re biographical.
 Sure, not every single horror movie has a background worth dramatizing on the big screen, but there are some behind the scenes stories in particular that I think are screaming for exactly that kind of treatment.